SIO Benthic Invertebrate Collection (BIC) Research Loan Policy

 - Preparation of moulds and casts in any material

 Any parts removed from a specimen (stomach contents, eggs etc) or any preparation such as DNA extraction made from them must be fully documented and must be returned at the same time as the rest of the loan.
 All labels must be kept with the specimens and returned with them.
 Type or cited specimens selected from loaned material must be clearly labeled, and all taxonomic changes or re-identifications must be communicated to the BIC.

 The Benthic Invertebrate Collection should be acknowledged in publications resulting from use of material or data.
-If any loaned specimens are cited or figured in any publication they must carry an appropriate reference, which should comprise the appropriate institution acronym (e.g. SIO-BIC).
+If any loaned specimens are cited or figured in any publication they must carry an appropriate reference, which should include the appropriate institution acronym (e.g. "SIO-BIC A0000" for the specimen with catalog number A0000).
 Types of any new species described should be deposited in the Benthic Invertebrate Collection here at the Institution in La Jolla, California unless other arrangements have been approved.
 A reprint of each such publication or report is requested for the collections library.